Welcome back to Intentional By Grace!

 *pick up my dirty laundry–check

 While there is nothing wrong with doing these things, our focus tends to shift to maintaining our checklist rather than knowing our spouse.
-We can easily slip into this mentality in our relationship with God as well.
+We can easily slip into this mentality in our relationship with God as well. - The Danger of Contract Thinking: Once we succumb to a checklist mindset, we easily notice the items our spouses are not getting checked off.

 *He forgot to plan a date night.